 Tungsten’s density also allows it to efficiently block radiation from certain areas while directing it to others.
 It can direct and shape a beam of radiation, allowing doctors more precision and control while treating cancerous tissue.
 With the use of tungsten devices and shields, doctors are able to target cancerous areas, while simultaneously shielding healthy tissue from the harmful effects of radiation.

-Confluent Medical Technologies regularly drills Tungsten bars, manufacturing seamless tungsten tubing for customers with refractory metal tubing applications.
+Confluent Maine regularly drills Tungsten bars, manufacturing seamless tungsten tubing for customers with refractory metal tubing applications.